cetinkaltar/Routing/README.md

 # Routing

-The project is aiming to find shortest path between two countries by Jgrapht library in terms of number of countries.
+The project is aiming to find shortest path between two countries by Jgrapht library in terms of number of borders.

 # Technologies